 Michael currently owns Ganz Klasse!, a retail store located at 843 Front Street, and has been employed by Sleeping Lady Mountain Retreat since 1996 where he is currently the senior group sales manager.
-In addition to his duties as a second term Council member, Michael is currently serving his second-term as a board member of the Leavenworth Chamber of Commerce, serving on Programs such as, Economic Development, AG Tourism, and Arts Committees as well as an active member of the Redevelopment Steering Committee.
+Michael was elected to the Leavenworth City Council in 2008.
+He additionally has served as a board member of the Leavenworth Chamber of Commerce, and is an active participant on Programs such as Economic Development, Redevelopment/Downtown Steering Committee, Parks Committee, AG Tourism, Arts Committees, and Leavenworth Pride.
 Michael also officiates at scores of weddings each year in the upper Wenatchee Valley.

 Position 7.
 John M. Bangsund is serving his first term on the Leavenworth City Council.
 He previously served the constituents of Chelan County Fire District #3 as a Fire Commissioner for 18 years.

 John grew up in Seattle, graduated from Pacific Lutheran University in 1971, and then moved to Western Alaska where he and his wife Kathy taught school in three small Eskimo villages for 7 years before they moved to the Icicle Valley in 1978.